darthorimar/rekot/ReadMe.md

 As a workaround:
 - On Mac systems, ReKot occasionally fully refreshes the screen at some interval.
 - You can press `Ctrl+R` to manually refresh the screen.

+Starting from macOS 15.4.1, this issue seems to be fixed.
+So the hack with automatic screen refreshing is disabled by default.
+Can be enabled back by setting `hackyMacFix=true` in the `config.properties` file.

 ## 🛠️ Building/Developing ReKot